Vala-kh/Spotpy_MONICA_Optimisation/README.md

 # Spotpy_sceua_hymod_MONICA_Optimisation_Example
 Files and required Scripts for optimizing the simulation of Above-ground biomass (AGB), by the MONICA agroecosystem model using the SPOTPY optimization algorithm. from the study : DOI: 10.2139/ssrn.4740183
+## we recommend downloading the Spotpy_Required_files and trying.
+ps: other folders are there just to categorise the data we require!
 # Steps:
 1. Prepare MONICA set-up: sim.json, site.json, crop.json, climate.cv;